pawluczuk/extractor/README.md

 Metadata extractor for all the project Gutenberg titles

 # Running module
+Start with installing all required modules by running `npm install`.

 Main file is `index.js`, and you can run it using command `node index.js [DIRECTORY] [PROCESS_MAX_OPEN_FILES]`, i.e. `node index.js ../rds 200`.

+To see debugging info, run `npm run debug`.
+This will print all debugging info to the console.
+Not recommended with processing all data.

 `DIRECTORY` and `PROCESS_MAX_OPEN_FILES` are optional arguments, if not specified will default to 1000 files and `../rdfs/epub` directory.
 If you want to check maximum open files allowed, type in the terminal `ulimit -n`. `PROCESS_MAX_OPEN_FILES` should never exceed it.